The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 Nashville has earned national recognition as one of America’s fastest-growing cities, attracting new residents with its thriving music industry, affordable cost of living compared to coastal cities, and booming healthcare and technology sectors.
 However, beneath the surface of this growth boom lies a less visible challenge: the city’s underground infrastructure was built for a much smaller population.

-Metro Nashville Water Services operates one of the oldest continuously-running water systems in the United States, with some components dating back to the 1800s.
+Metro Nashville Water Services operates one of the oldest continuously-running water systems in the United States, with components dating back to the 1800s.
 While the system has been expanded and maintained over the decades, the rate of population growth in recent years has begun to outpace infrastructure improvements.

+During the same period, Metro Nashville Water Services replaces approximately 20 miles of aging water mains annually through its infrastructure rehabilitation program.
 Meanwhile, Metro Water Services rate documentation confirms that more than 50% of the city’s water and sewer pipes are over 40 years old — well into the second half of their typical 50-100 year lifespan.

 Industry standards suggest water and sewer pipes should be replaced before reaching 75-100 years of age, depending on the pipe material.
 Cast iron pipes, common in older sections of Nashville, typically last 75-100 years.
 Clay pipes, also prevalent in mid-century construction, have a 50-60 year lifespan.
 PVC pipes installed in more recent decades can last 100+ years but still require eventual replacement.